kragen/derctuo/markdown/rep-2-cuboid.md

 On that basis, the dimensions should be [27, 34, 43, 54, 68, 86, 108,
 136, 172, 216, 272, 344] mm and [39.474, 78.948, 157.896, 315.792,
 631.584, 1263.168, 2526.336, 5052.672, 10105.344] mℓ.
 I probably
-won't need anything bigger than the 1.26-ℓ box!
+won’t need anything bigger than the 1.26-ℓ box!
 So the sizes are:

-- 27×34×43 mm: 39.47 mℓ; call it "one bix"
+- 27×34×43 mm: 39.47 mℓ; call it “one bix”
 - 34×43×54: 79 mℓ, two bixes
 - 43×54×68: 158 mℓ, four bixes
 - 54×68×86: 316 mℓ, eight bixes